How often have you thought about creating a website, but just weren’t sure where to begin?

 You’ll also learn how to avoid some of the unnecessary costs of building a website.
 You don’t need an expensive website builder!

-This comes from our experience building dozens of websites over the last 10+ years.
+This comes from our experience building dozens of websites over the last 10+ years, including this one!
 We know what works, and we’re here to walk you through every step of the process.

-If you have any questions along the way, leave a comment below this article and we’ll do our best to help you out.
+And of course, if you have any questions along the way, just leave a comment below this article and we’ll do our best to help you out. 🙂

 Sound good?
 Let’s dive in!